-In traditional descriptive analyses, selection effects are not accounted for, and only marginal HRs can be derived.
-Assuming age-independence, the descriptive model, eq.
-(1) in the Web Appendix 1, yielded HRs of 2.3 for men, and 3.1 for women.
-The age dependence was analyzed by a spline and is illustrated with solid lines in Fig. 4A.
+equation 1 in the Web Appendix 1, yielded HRs of 2.3 for men and 3.1 for women.
+The age dependence was analyzed by a spline and is illustrated with solid lines in Figure 4A.
 As expected, it roughly agrees with the modeled marginal HR.
-Therefore, while it is known that population based marginal HRs underestimate individual folds in risk [16], our analysis shows that the underestimation of the effect of smoking can be quite strong.

-Blood pressure
+Therefore, while it is known that population-based marginal HRs underestimate individual folds in risk (16), our analysis shows that the underestimation of the effect of smoking can be quite strong.

-Next, blood pressure is included into the model.
-One at a time, logarithms of $\nu_k$ ( $k \in \{1, 2, 3\}$ ) and $\nu_h$ were tested for linear dependence on systolic blood pressure and results are again shown in Table 2.
-For both, men and women, the best fit was achieved for blood pressure affecting the transition rate to complicated lesions, $\nu_3$ , with deviance improvements of 29.3 for men and 42.0 for women.
+Blood pressure.
+Next, blood pressure is included in the model in addition to smoking.
+One at a time, logarithms of v_k ($k \in \{1, 2, 3\}$) and v_h were tested for linear dependence on systolic blood pressure and results are again shown in Table 2.
+For both, men and women, the best fit was achieved for blood pressure affecting the transition rate to complicated lesions, v_3 , with deviance improvements of 29.3 for men and 42.0 for women.

-Comparison to the actual subclinical data is depicted in Figs. 3B and 3F.
-In the PDAY study [13] no association of hypertension with the extent of fatty streaks was observed in men, and in women hypertension was even associated with a reduction in fatty streaks (not shown).
-However, hypertension was associated with a significant increase of raised lesions for both sexes for ages above 25 years.
-Clearly, the model variant with blood pressure associated only with $\nu_1$ (light gray) is in conflict with these observations.
-The model variant with blood pressure affecting $\nu_2$ , the transition rate to raised lesions, can be expected to qualitatively lead to the observed behavior: Increase of the extent of raised lesions, and even some decrease of fatty streaks by a faster transition to raised lesions.
-However, transition to and growth of raised lesions are more rapid in the model compared to other transition and growth rates.
-This made necessary a strong increase of $\nu_2$ if this was the only mechanism leading to the observed higher risk in hypertensive patients, associated with an unrealistically large extent of raised lesions (middle gray).
-In summary, none of the tested mechanisms alone can account at the same time for the observed relations of lesion extent and risk with blood pressure.
-Association of risk factors with several parameters, however, is beyond the scope of the present study.
-Here we pursue with the variant with affected $\nu_3$ as it led to the best description of risk.
+Comparison with the actual subclinical data is depicted in Figure 3B and 3F.
+In the PDAY study (13) no association of hypertension with the extent of fatty streaks was observed in men, and in women hypertension was even associated with a reduction in fatty streaks (not shown).
+However, hypertension was associated with a significant increase of raised lesions for both sexes, for ages above 25 years.
+Clearly, the model variant with blood pressure associated only with v_1 (light gray) is in conflict with these observations.
+The model variant with blood pressure affecting v_2 , the transition rate to raised lesions, can be expected to qualitatively lead to the observed behavior: increase of the extent of raised lesions, and even some decrease of fatty streaks by a faster transition